 Advanced inspections are the responsibility of your fire department or organization.
-Only trained individuals from either your fire department or organization or a verified ISP can perform advanced inspections.
+Only trained individuals from your fire department that include the PPC manager, a PPC technician, or other individuals trained by your organization or a verified ISP can perform advanced inspections.
+Outside of your organization, advanced inspections can be performed by the garment manufacturer or a verified ISP.
 ISPs must be verified by meeting requirements established in NFPA 1850 (1851), 2026 Edition.
+Within a fire department or organization, it is the role of the PPC manager to perform, manage, or coordinate advanced inspections of the department PPE.

 Qualified personnel should conduct advanced inspections at a minimum of every 12 months and whenever routine inspections determine potential damage.
-Advanced inspections should be performed more frequently as deemed necessary based on the condition of your protective hood or decisions made by your fire department or organization.
+Advanced inspections should be performed more frequently as deemed necessary based on the condition of your protective garment or decisions made by your fire department or organization.